jadecobra/python_tdd_exercises/source/sleep duration.rst

     class datetime.timedelta
        A duration expressing the difference between two date, time, or datetime instances to microsecond resolution.

-  This looks exactly like what I are trying to achieve.
+  This looks exactly like what I am trying to achieve.
 I just need to know how to create ``datetime`` instances, which is also listed in the available types right above ``datetime.timedelta``

   .. code-block:: python